Calibrated Selective Classification: Acknowledgements

 \section{Acknowledgements}

-We thank Dmitry Smirnov, Anastasios Angelopoulos, Tal Schuster, Hannes St{\"a}rk, Bracha Laufer, and members of the Barzilay and Jaakkola research groups for helpful discussions and feedback.
+We thank Dmitry Smirnov, Anastasios Angelopoulos, Tal Schuster, Hannes St{\"a}rk, Bracha Laufer-Goldshtein, members of the Regina Barzilay and Tommi Jaakkola MIT research groups, and the anonymous reviewers for helpful discussions and feedback.
 We also thank Peter Mikhael for invaluable support on the lung cancer risk assessment experiments.
 AF is supported in part by the NSF GRFP and MIT MLPDS.

 \counterwithin{figure}{section} \counterwithin{table}{section}